Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data: Introduction

 Due to substantial interest in exploring cluster NT emission, and the availability of a longer LAT dataset with an improved event-level analysis (see below), a dedicated analysis of the most favorable cluster candidates is warranted.
 The Coma cluster is a natural choice for our search, being the nearest massive cluster with a bright radio halo.
 Coma is also located near the North Galactic pole where the diffuse gamma-ray intensity is at a minimum.
-The vast array of broadband observations, including detailed measurements of the radio halo in Coma, provide a sound basis for testing theoretical models for the gamma-ray emission \citep[e.g.][]{Gabici:2004aa,Reimer:2004aa,Berrington:2005aa}.
-We report here on the deepest ever \mev--\gev observation of the Coma cluster, obtained using six years of LAT data analyzed with Pass~8 \citep{Atwood:2013aa}.
+The vast array of broadband observations, including detailed measurements of the radio halo in Coma, provide a sound basis for testing theoretical models for the gamma-ray emission {\citep[e.g.][]{Gabici:2004aa,Reimer:2004aa,Berrington:2005aa,Pinzke:2010aa,Brunetti:2012aa,Pinzke:2015aa}}.
+Coma has been studied using the LAT \citep[e.g.,][]{2010ApJ...717L..71A,Arlen:2012aa,Han:2012aa,Prokhorov:2014ab,Zandanel:2014aa}, its predecessor, EGRET \citep[e.g.,][]{Reimer:2003aa}, as well as Cherenkov telescopes \citep[e.g.,][]{Aharonian:2009aa,Arlen:2012aa}, but has yet to be detected in MeV-to-TeV \grs.
+We report here on the deepest observation of the Coma cluster covering the \mev--\gev band to date, obtained using six years of LAT data analyzed with Pass~8 \citep{Atwood:2013aa}.

 We describe the data analysis procedure in \textsection{\ref{sec:analysis}} and present our results in \textsection{\ref{sec:results}}.
 A comparison of the results with predicted emission levels is presented in \textsection{\ref{sec:discussion}}; we briefly summarize our conclusions in \textsection{\ref{sec:conclusion}}.
 In this paper we use the \emph{Planck} measurement of the Hubble constant, $H_{0}=70\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ \citep{Ade:2013aa}.
 At a distance of $\simeq100\,\mathrm{Mpc}$ ($z=0.023$), the virial radius of the cluster of 2.0 Mpc corresponds to a subtended angle on the sky, $\theta_{200}=1.23\deg$ \citep{Ackermann2013}.